FAQ

 What are some of the most interesting aspects of the stories received?

-The incredible variety of experiences that people have had.
+The incredible variety of experiences that people have had while dining.

 That many of the stories are about stresses brought about by other people.
 It’s a quandary we face in life.
 We have an innate need to socialize.
 But when we do, it often brings about stress.